Catrobat/Catblocks/docker/po-review/README.md

   # use program hash
   docker run --rm -it -p 8080:8080 catblocks:po-review "4a20f223-5cbf-11ea-a2ae-000c292a0f49"

+  # use program hash and set display language to German
+  docker run --rm -it -e DISPLAY_LANGUAGE=de -p 8080:8080 catblocks:po-review "4a20f223-5cbf-11ea-a2ae-000c292a0f49"
 ```

 This will download the program before launching the webserver.